ObolNetwork/charon-distributed-validator-node/README.md

      - If it isn't `charon-distributed-validator-node-dvnode`, then update `compose-volutary-exit.yml` accordingly.
    - Ensure the latest fork version epoch is used:
      - Voluntary exists require an epoch after which they take effect.
      - All VCs need to sign and submit the exact same messages (epoch) in DVT.
-     - `--epoch=1` would be ideal, since all chains have that epoch in the past, so the validator should exit immediately.
-     - There is however a [bug](https://github.com/sigp/lighthouse/issues/3471) in lighthouse requiring an epoch that maps to the latest fork version to be used.
+Using the epoch of the latest fork version is well known option.
      - `compose-volutary-exit.yml` is configured with `--epoch=112260` which is the latest Bellatrix fork on Prater.
      - If the Charon cluster is running on a different chain, **ALL** operators must update `--epoch` to the same latest fork version returned by `curl $BEACON_NODE/eth/v1/config/fork_schedule`.
    - Run the command to submit this node's partially signed voluntary exit: